Airport scanners can detect medical problems because they use radiofrequency waves to scan for abnormalities or bulges on passengers.

 This includes skin growths, implants, colostomy bags, and other metallic or non-metallic things that protrude from the body.

 Airport Scanners Detecting Medical Problems is on the Rise

 Millimeter-wave scanners are already found at many larger airports, but even smaller airports are now changing from backscatter scanners to radiofrequency, which are able to detect more.

 This explains why there have been an increase in passengers getting stopped and then going to the doctor to find out that they have a medical problem.

 This increase is by no means large, though, because airport scanners are used to detect suspicious items and not as medical diagnosis tools.

-What Should I Do If I Keep On Setting Off Airport Body Scanners?
+What You Should Do If You Keep On Setting Off Airport Body Scanners

 If you keep on getting stopped by airport scanners, it’s a good idea to visit your doctor as soon as possible.